dsagman/picat/readme_hakank_comments4.md

     end.
 ```

+hakank4: Don't forget to close the file after written to it: close(Writer).

 # Errors I Always Make and How I Compensate

 ## Type Errors, Numbers and Characters, `println` vs `writeln`